Search for Return

 - Refund Status – CLOSED

 A variety of possible properties can be used to locate an existing return.
-The API call always requires at least one of these data points:
+The API call always requires at least one of these data points to reference as a search term:

 With at least one of the data points from above, the API can also search for any of these additional elements: